tapis-project/uh-hpc-in-the-cloud/block4/apps.md

 |- wrapper.sh
 ```

-package-name-version is a folder that you create on your local system and transfer it to Tapis(Agave) cloud storage system in a designated location, we prefer (/home/{user}/applications/).
+package-name-version is a folder that you create on your local VM and transfer it to Tapis(Agave) cloud storage system in a designated location, we prefer creating a folder applications in the user's home directory (/home/{user}).
 We refer to this location as a deployment path in our app definition (more on this in the next section).
 This folder contains binaries, support scripts, test data, etc. all in one package.

 ### Application metadata